-McEwen Hall, the home of the Department of Communication, houses television and digital film design and production facilities including a large sound stage for single camera productions and four editing suites for advanced students.
+McEwen Hall, the home of The State University of New York at Fredonia Department of Communication, houses television and digital film design and production facilities including a large sound stage for single camera productions and four editing suites for advanced students.
 Field equipment includes pro (3 chip), lighting kits, sound recording equipment, etc.

 Audio/radio production facilities include three multitrack control rooms, one stereo control room, one voice-over booth, and one large studio.
 Both analog and digital recording/editing capabilities are featured, as well as a variety of sound processing equipment.

 The department's multimedia Sheldon Lab, consisting of 19 Macintosh workstations, is used for learning about such topics as desktop presentation, electronic photography, web design, multimedia authoring, and digital audio/video editing.
 Each computer also has Final Cut Suite and Avid for digital audio/video editing.
 Software and hardware is updated every three years.